mohitsarewar/docker-compose/README.md

 ## Getting Started

-To start the Docker for any application navigate to the corresponding folder and run the following command:
+To start any Docker application navigate to the corresponding folder and run the following command:

 docker-compose up
 or